 - are unwell or have COVID-19 symptoms

-- have medical advice which states they are unable to return to school due to an ongoing medical condition
+- have medical advice which states they are unable to attend school due to an ongoing medical condition

 - have been directed to stay home by Public Health.